Anolyies/Typhopad/README.md

 - 1x 1x 0.91" 128x32 OLED Display
 - 1x EC11 Rotary encoders
 - 1x Case [3 printed parts(Bottom case, Top case, Knob]

+##

+I don't know how well, or if any of this even works, but regardless, I think I learned a decent bit and did something cool that I've never done before.